owilli04/cosc412_project/README.md

-Project Title: Study Buddy.
+Project Title: Study Buddy
-Team Members: Oreoluwa Williams, Riley Forney, Muteeb Younus, Areli Morales Hernandez, Addison Giffin.
+Team Members: Oreoluwa Williams, Riley Forney, Muteeb Younus, Areli Morales Hernandez, Addison Giffin

+Description:
-This repository is to create a platform for Towson University students to easily plan and organize group study sessions.
+This repository is dedicated to creating a platform for Towson University students to easily plan and organize group study sessions.
 The platform will allow students to create study groups based on their courses.

 Link to website:
 https://owilli04.github.io/cosc412_project/studyBuddy/index.html